Arghya-Bandyopadhyay30/Random-Joke-Generator/README.md

 ## Installation

-There's no need for installation!
-The Random Joke Generator is a web-based application, so you can access it through your web browser.
-Just make sure you have a stable internet connection.

-## Search Functionality

 No installation is required to use the Country Guide.
 You can access it by visiting our website https://arghya-bandyopadhyay30.github.io/Random-Joke-Generator/.

+## Search Functionality

+Currently, the Random Joke Generator provides jokes randomly and doesn't have a built-in search functionality.
+However, we're continuously working to improve the generator, and your feedback is valuable for us to consider adding new features in the future.

 ## Contributing